Pi-Developers/Converto/README.md

 **Usage :**

-->For Python
+- For Python
-- in terminal type python Converto.py
+-> in terminal type python Converto.py

-->For java
+- For java
-- make sure you have installed java in your terminal type javac Converto.java
-- then type Converto
+-> make sure you have installed java in your terminal type javac Converto.java -> then type Converto

-->For EXE
+- For EXE
-- just click on it :D
+-> just click on it :D

 **Note :**